 Here are some useful resources to help you make the most of your advocacy efforts this session.

-Reach out to your legislators, sit in on virtual Committee meetings or informative panels, and seek out opportunities to network with policymakers.
+Reach out to your legislators, sit in on virtual and in-person Committee meetings or informative panels, and seek out opportunities to network with policymakers.

 Reach out to your the Legislators from your home district or those with an influence on issues you care about.
 Ask to schedule a virtual get together.
 Check the Legislative Directory to find them.
 See the Tips for Contacting Your Legislators, below.

-4. Sign-up to testify on a bill that concerns you.
+4. Testify on a bill that concerns you.

 Do you have an opinion on Legislation under consideration?
 Get your name, organization and cause on the legislative radar.
 If you are interested in testifying and/or visiting a Committee: